The best AT&T phones to buy in 2023: Prepaid and with contract

-is responsible for providing wireless services to over 100 million people.
-Its 4G wireless services cover over two thirds of the population, enabling anything from staying connected with friends and family to watching TV on the go.
+As a member of the US carrier trifecta, AT&T is responsible for providing wireless services to over 100 million people.
+Its 4G wireless services cover over two-thirds of the population, enabling anything from staying connected with friends and family to watching TV on the go.
 AT&T's next-generation 5G network is growing steadily and now covers dozens of markets across the US.

 Naturally, AT&T offers some of the best phones you can buy today: the newest iPhones, the latest Samsung Galaxy phones, and anything in between to fit any need and budget.
 But with dozens of great options available, picking becomes quite a challenge.
-So, which is the best AT&T phone to buy in 2021?
-Allow us to be your guide.
+So, which are the best AT&T phones to get in 2023?

 Best AT&T cell phones available right now: